 Does this include all 61 national parks?

 Yep!
 From Acadia to Zion and all of them in-between -- including the Alaska parks you might not know exist.
+It's also one of the first books to include America's newest national park; Indiana Dunes was upgraded in February 2019 a few days before the book went to press.

 How about Mount Rushmore?
 The National Mall in D.C.?
 All those cool NPS sites?

 There are 418 units in the National Park System, so we focused on the 61 most-prominent locations in the system: National Parks.
 (You'll see lots of resources listing 59 parks, which were created for the National Park Service's 2016 centennial.
-That number increased to 61 in February 2019 when Indiana Dunes National Park was added.)
+That number increased to 60 (Gateway Arch) and then 61 in February 2019 when Indiana Dunes National Park was added.)
 So no, Mount Rushmore and the National Mall and those other sites are not included because they're not national parks.
 Give us some time, though; this project was so much fun, that might be in the works.

 So let's talk science.
 Do you think global climate change is real?